 Each statue portrays a famous military figure.
 As such, they represent almost a thousand years of Viennese and Habsburg military history.

-All the stars are here, such as Archduke Charles, who inflicted the first defeat on Napoleon in many a year at the Battle of Aspern-Essling in 1809, or Prince Eugene of Savoy, who battered the Ottomans, French and Italians in the late 17th and early 18th centuries.
+All the “stars” are here, such as Archduke Karl, who inflicted the first defeat on Napoleon in many a year at the Battle of Aspern-Essling in 1809.

 Hall of Glory